mrhubbs/jigs/readme.md

   1. Move CSS processing to Webpack.

+  1. Move the base Webpack config into forge.
+Figure out how to extend it in the project directories.
+Figure out *what* kinds of things should be changed and what kind of interface for changing would be *nice*.

   1. Create a mechanism in prototype mode to inject file changes if dependencies change.
 Use this to re-process the source files if the layouts or includes change, or to re-process the CSS if the tailwind file changes.

   1. Prevent metalsmith-in-place from looking at every file - it seems to be ignoring it's pattern option.